sancovp/largechain/README.md

 # LARGE CHAIN 🧬⛓️
-## Language for Automation through Recursive Genetic Evolution Chaining Hierarchies of AI Networks
+## Language Automating Recursive Genetic Evolution Chaining Hierarchies through AI Networks
 LARGE CHAIN is a self-evolving automation framework that lets AI networks discover and optimize their own patterns of collaboration.
 Like a living neural network, it grows, adapts, and evolves, building increasingly sophisticated chains of AI operations through natural selection of successful patterns.